Code Repository to Threat Model: A Quick Guide

 ANTHROPIC_API_KEY: ${{ secrets.ANTHROPIC_API_KEY }}

-Configure GitHub Secrets:
+Configure GitHub Secrets and Variables:

 1. Go to your repository → Settings → Secrets and variables → Actions